nawab-samsung/tizen-docs/docs/application/tizen-studio-0/index.md

 Tizen Studio is an official integrated development environment (IDE) for developing Tizen apps.
 This environment is built over Eclipse, it presents a unified environment where you can write, edit, debug, build, and publish your app.

-Tizen Studio runs on Windows®, Ubuntu, and MacOSX.
+Tizen Studio runs on Windows®, Ubuntu, and macOS.
 For more information on the latest release, see the [Download](https://developer.tizen.org/development/tizen-studio/download) page.

 Tizen Studio primarily consists of: